Syedhamza7773/Syedhamza7773/README.md

 I enjoy working with SQL, Python, and analytical tools to explore data, identify patterns, and solve real-world problems using data-driven approaches.

-I am continuously improving my skills by building practical projects focused on data exploration, automation, and the transformation of raw data into meaningful information.
+I am continuously improving my skills by building practical projects focused on data exploration, automation, and transforming raw data into meaningful information.

 ---